 10) What is the most important thing a company needs to provide in order for you to be inspired to stay a long time?

-Similar to passions, organizations would like to know what motivates you and whether these motivations are compatible with the organization’s culture.
-Again, the only “wrong” answer is one that really doesn’t help distinguish you from other candidates.
-Think of an experience you already had where you were motivated to stay for a long duration and how you uniquely contributed to the culture in this regard.
-Companies spend a lot of money to ramp up a new employee.
-They want to be convinced that you will feel comfortable with the total package.
+Similar to passions, organizations want to understand what motivates you and whether your motivations align with their culture.
+The only “wrong” answer is one that doesn’t help differentiate you from other candidates.
+Reflect on an experience where you felt motivated to stay with a company for an extended period, and consider how your unique contributions influenced the culture.
+Companies invest heavily in onboarding new employees and want to be confident that you’ll be a good fit for the entire package.

 We hope you found these questions thought-provoking.
-Tell us about interesting questions you were asked at an interview and how you approached it.
+We’d love to hear about any interesting questions you’ve been asked in interviews and how you approached them.